NourKhal/AMLSassign--ment19_20/README.md

 #### 4 - Run the AMLS

+The data file and the build ML models should be downloaded from the following Google Drive link: https://drive.google.com/drive/folders/17ANTXC4wyGfZ9h0fgqzYBspVatDDiqxu
+In the shared drive, there are 4 folders, Task A1, Task A2, Task B1 and Task B2.
+Each folder contains the task relative model and data files used in tarining and testing the model.
 #### 5 - Run the gender_classifier.py, emotion_detector.py, eye_color_classifier.py and face_shape_classifier.py scripts
  separately (from inside the virtual env)
 Giving: